Jean Malpas Community Nursery

 Our Community Nursery is the heart of our operations.
 Each year our volunteers propagate and grow approximately 10,000 native plants to support reforestation efforts at our planting sites

-Location: Jean Malpas Community Nursery, Poplar Drive, Jardine Park, Kelvin Heights.
+Location: Jean Malpas Community Nursery, Poplar Drive, Kelvin Heights.

-Each spring and autumn we invite our community to help plant native trees & shrubs at our keystone sites.
-Since 2015, we have planted over 80,000 natives throughout the Whakatipu Basin.
-Our sites are thriving examples of successful ecological restoration, providing habitat and food for our native birds, insects & invertebrates.
+Each spring and autumn we invite our community to help plant native trees and shrubs at our keystone sites.
+Since 2015, we have planted over 120,000 natives throughout the Whakatipu Basin.
+Our sites are thriving examples of successful ecological restoration, providing habitat and food for native birds, insects and invertebrates.
+Look out for our Autumn planting dates.

 Latest News